Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Results

 Having identified $\mathrm{KV_2Se_2O}$ as the most promising electrode material with intrinsically high TMR at the Fermi level, we next investigate its performance in more realistic device architectures that incorporate an insulating barrier.
 The choice of barrier can critically influence both tunneling efficiency and spin selectivity, as its electronic structure and symmetry compatibility with the electrodes directly affect the available tunneling pathways \cite{PhysRevB.69.174408}.
-For instance, by exploiting the spin-filtering effect in altermagnetic semiconductors, a sizable TMR can also be realized in AM-barrier MTJs \cite{samanta2025spin, chi2025anisotropic, yang2025unconventional}.
 An appropriately chosen barrier can therefore substantially enhance the achievable TMR ratio beyond the intrinsic limit imposed by the electrode Fermi surface.
 To this end, we construct $\mathrm{KV_2Se_2O}$-based AMTJs incorporating realistic barrier materials along the [001] and [100] directions, and systematically evaluate their transport characteristics.

-For transport along the [001] direction, we select $\mathrm{Cr_2Se_2O}$ as the tunnel barrier due to its structural compatibility with $\mathrm{KV_2Se_2O}$ and a lattice mismatch below 1\%.
-In its monolayer (ML) form, $\mathrm{Cr_2Se_2O}$ is a two-dimensional altermagnet \cite{gong2024hidden, fang2025edgetronics}, exhibiting staggered spin orientations on neighboring Cr atoms with magnetic moments perpendicular to the atomic plane [Figure 5(a)] \cite{gong2024hidden, lin2018structure}.
-Owing to its structural similarity to ML $\mathrm{V_2Te_2O}$, this material also displays planar $d$-wave altermagnetism, as reflected in its band structure [Figure 5(b)], with a band gap of 1.12 eV.
-We examine three possible stacking configurations for multilayer $\mathrm{Cr_2Se_2O}$ and identify the AB-AFM arrangement as the most stable one (see Section C of the Supporting Information for details).
-This configuration exhibits a substantially reduced band gap of 0.26 eV compared with the monolayer.
-Four $\mathrm{Cr_2Se_2O}$ layers are employed to separate the electrodes.
-The layer-resolved density of states (LDOS) of the AMTJ reveals a well-defined gap at the Fermi level within the barrier region [Figure 5(c)], thus confirming that the four-layer barrier effectively decouples the Bloch states of the two electrodes and ensures tunneling-dominated transport.
+For transport along the [001] direction, we select PbO as the tunnel barrier owing to its excellent structural compatibility with $\mathrm{KV_2Se_2O}$ and a small lattice mismatch of only 1.1\%.
+PbO is a well-established van der Waals semiconductor with a tetragonal crystal structure \cite{zhu2025altermagnetic}, as illustrated in Figure 5(a).
+A monolayer of PbO consists of an oxygen atomic layer sandwiched between two lead layers arranged in a checkerboard lattice.
+In multilayer form, it adopts an AA-stacking configuration, in which adjacent PbO layers are aligned vertically with an interlayer spacing of 4.97 \AA.
+Owing to the absence of magnetic elements in its unit cell, bulk PbO exhibits spin-degenerate electronic bands and a band gap of 1.23 eV [Figure 5(b)].
+In our AMTJ design, a three-layer PbO barrier is employed to separate the two electrodes.
+The layer-resolved density of states (LDOS) [Figure 5(c)] reveals a well-defined band gap at the Fermi level within the barrier region, confirming that the PbO barrier effectively suppresses direct electronic coupling between the electrodes and ensures transport dominated by quantum tunneling.